terrycojones/super-rugby-2015/README.md

 [the 2015 Super Rugby table](http://www.smh.com.au/rugby-union/super-rugby/ladder),
 it's immediately clear that NZ teams are doing extremely well.

-However, the overall table doesn't tell you how teams from one country are doing against the teams from the other two countries.
+However, the overall competition table doesn't tell you how teams from one country are doing against the teams from the other two countries.

 I was interested to see how the three countries are doing when we only consider matches that are played between teams from different countries.